-The inflammatory markers included in the analysis, plasma concentration of neopterin (NEO) measured by ELISA and neutrophil/lymphocyte ratio (NLR) were determined by a certified clinical routine laboratory at the University Hospital of Innsbruck.
+In addition to neopterin (NEO) and neutrophil/lymphocyte ratio (NLR) he inflammatory markers included in the analysis, serum concentration of neopterin (NEO) measured by ELISA and neutrophil/lymphocyte ratio (NLR) were determined by a certified clinical routine laboratory at the University Hospital of Innsbruck.
 C-reactive protein (CRP) and interleukin-6 (IL6) were determined in the SIMMUN cohort as well but excluded from the analysis, since their levels were within the reference range in the great majority of participants.
-Elevated CRP > 0.5 mg/dL was detected in 10% and elevated IL6 > 7 pg/mL was observed in 4.8% of the analyzed SIMMUN cohort.
-Plasma concentrations of tryptophan (TRP), kynurenine (KYN), phenylalanine (PHE) and tyrosine (TYR) were determined by high-performance liquid chromatography, as described elsewhere (18,19).
+Elevated CRP > 0.5 mg/dL was detected in 10% and elevated IL6 > 7 pg/mL was observed in 4.8% of the analyzed SIMMUN participants.
+Serum concentrations of tryptophan (TRP), kynurenine (KYN), phenylalanine (PHE) and tyrosine (TYR) were determined by high-performance liquid chromatography, as described elsewhere (18,19).
 Kynurenine - tryptophan and phenylalanine - tyrosine ratios (KYN/TRP and PHE/TYR) were used as readouts of systemic indoleamine 2,3-dioxygenase (IDO, kynurenine pathway) and phenylalanine hydroxylase (PAH, catecholamine pathway) activity, respectively (20).
 Plasma titer of anti-RBD IgG were quantified by ELISA as described before (21).
 Strongly non-normally distributed anti-RBD IgG levels were expressed as arbitrary units (AU) and stratified with the ≤ 1, 1 - 16.3 and > 16.3 AU cutpoints defined by the maximal titer in the uninfected participants (1 AU) and median titer in the SARS-CoV-2 subset (16.3 AU).
 Laboratory measurements at and beyond detection limits were substituted with the respective detection limit value.

 Mental stress was assessed with the 4-item perceived stress scale (PSS-4) (22).
 Clinically relevant symptoms of anxiety and depression were scored with the hospital anxiety and depression scale (HADS) including 7 items for anxiety and 7 items for depression (23).
 The total possible score range for each subscale is 0 to 21, with higher scores indicating more severe symptoms of anxiety/depression.
-Clinically relevant signs of anxiety or depression were identified with the cutoff of ≥ 8 points at the respective subscale as proposed (23,24).
+Clinically relevant symptoms of anxiety or depression were identified with the cutoff of ≥ 8 points at the respective subscale as proposed (23,24).
 PSS-4, HADS anxiety and depression scales displayed good-to-excellent internal consistency as measured by the McDonald ω statistic (25) (Supplementary Figure S2).

 In order to improve normality of some numeric SIMMUN study variables prior to linear modeling and statistical hypothesis testing with parametric tools, logarithm (KYN, PHE, TYR, KYN/TRP, NEO, NLR) or square root transformations (PHE/TYR) were applied.
-Strongly non-normally distributed HADS scores and anti-RBD IgG were stratified with the cutoffs described above.
+The strongly non-normally distributed HADS scores and anti-RBD IgG values were stratified with the cutoffs described above.
 Transformation and stratification schemes of study variable are provided in Supplementary Table S1.

 The SIMMUN cohort data were stored as a SPSS file and imported in R with the read.spss() function (package foreign).
 Transformation, stratification of numeric study variables and coding of categorical features was done with an in-house developed script.